CuriousNeuralNerd/StatisticalPlotAnalysis/README.md

 The project consists of the following main tasks:

-1. **Data Exploration**: Loading and preprocessing the novels, splitting the text into chapters, and extracting relevant features from the text (characters, sentiments, crime-related keywords, etc.).
+1. **Data Exploration**:
+   - **Loading and Preprocessing:** Novels are loaded from text files, split into chapters, and preprocessed.
+We extract relevant features, including character names, sentiments, and crime-related keywords.

-2. **Feature Engineering**: Extracting a variety of features related to plot structure, such as character introduction times, co-occurrences between characters, sentiment analysis, and event-based markers.
+2. **Feature Engineering**:
+   - **Character Features:** Includes the time of first mention, co-occurrences, and interactions between characters.
+   - **Sentiment Features:** Sentiment analysis tracks changes in tone associated with characters and scenes.
+   - **Event-Based Features:** Includes occurrences of crime-related keywords (e.g., “murder,” “confession”) and reveal-related keywords to identify key moments in the plot.

 3. **Statistical Modeling**:
-   - **Perpetrator Prediction Model**: Uses features such as character mentions, interactions with the protagonist, and sentiment analysis to predict the primary antagonist of the novel.
+   - **Perpetrator Prediction Model**: A supervised machine learning model (Random Forest) predicts the antagonist based on features such as character mentions, interactions with the protagonist, and sentiment analysis.
-   - **Plot Progression Model**: Segments the novel into parts and clusters them into distinct plot events based on features like sentiment shifts and crime-related keywords.
+   - **Plot Progression Model**: This model segments the novel into events and identifies plot progression by clustering similar sections based on sentiment shifts, crime-related keywords, and reveal keywords.
+KMeans clustering is used to group events, while a neural network (MLP) evaluates the reveal point.

+4. **Evaluation**:
-4. **Evaluation**: Cross-validation is performed on the models to ensure generalizability, and the results are evaluated using metrics such as accuracy, precision, recall, and F1-score.
-The models’ predictions are compared to the actual outcomes.
+   - Antagonist Prediction Model: Evaluated using cross-validation with metrics such as accuracy, precision, recall, and F1-score.
+   - Plot Progression Model: Evaluated using cross-validation with Mean Squared Error (MSE) to assess accuracy in predicting reveal points.

+5. **Visualization**:
-5. **Visualization**: Character interaction networks, sentiment trends, and plot progression events are visualized to highlight key insights from the novels and the models' outputs.
+   - Character interaction networks, sentiment trends, and plot progression events are visualized to highlight insights from the novels and the models' outputs.

 ---